 Capsulotomy | Hill Vision | St. Louis Eye Doctor

-While I am every bit as excited as the patient after successful cataract surgery, and inherently optimistic as well, it is necessary to caution patients that, barring even the unforeseen, most patients, at some point in the future, will require a procedure called a capsulotomy for an intimidating-sounding condition called posterior capsular opacification.
+While I am every bit as excited as the patient after successful cataract treatment, and inherently optimistic as well, it is necessary to caution patients that, barring even the unforeseen, most patients, at some point in the future, will require a procedure called a capsulotomy for an intimidating-sounding condition called posterior capsular opacification.

 The good news is that this condition, and its successful management, is likely to be one of the most easily remedied medical situations that any patient will encounter.